-Barrett Supreme Court hearing expected to focus on health care with the pandemic looming over the proceeding
+Barrett Supreme Court hearing expected to focus on health care, with the pandemic looming over the proceeding

 A team of lawyers from the Justice Department, as well as White House counsel Pat A. Cipollone and deputy counsel Kate Comerford Todd, have led mock hearings to help prepare Barrett for the hours of questioning this week, according to a White House official.

-She will be introduced by her home-state senators, Sens.
-Todd C. Young (R-Ind.) and Mike Braun (R-Ind.), as well as Patricia O’Hara, the former dean of the law school at the University of Notre Dame, who hired Barrett at the school nearly two decades ago.
+She will be introduced by her home-state senators, Todd C. Young (R-Ind.) and Mike Braun (R-Ind.), as well as Patricia O’Hara, the former dean of the law school at the University of Notre Dame, who hired Barrett at the school nearly two decades ago.
 The first day will consist of opening statements of about 10 minutes each from all 22 senators on the committee, as well as Barrett’s introduction and her remarks.
 Tuesday will be the first round of questioning, with each senator getting 30 minutes with Barrett.
 Wednesday will include any subsequent rounds of questions, and the final day will consist of testimony from outside witnesses on Barrett’s qualifications and character, as well as her potential impact on the court.